H. A. Forsyth: Moonlite

-The finished film was 3,750 feet in length and was reported to have been produced at a cost of over a thousand pounds.
+The finished film was 3,750 feet in length and was reported to have been produced at a cost of over one thousand pounds.

-In late December 1910 Southern Cross Motion Pictures, under Forsyth's management, opened a new theatre in Sydney on the corner of Rawson Place and Pitt Street (opposite Central Railway Station).
+In late December 1910 Southern Cross Motion Pictures, under Forsyth's management, opened a new theatre in Sydney on the corner of Rawson Place and Pitt Street (opposite Central railway station).
 The theatre was rudimentary, basically an open-air enclosure where films could be shown.
 An advance screening of Moonlite was shown at the Rawson Place theatre on 30 December 1910 to "representatives of the press and a number of gentlemen interested in biographical work".
 The theatre was officially opened the following night with the first public screening of Forsyth's new motion picture, Moonlite.
-During January 1911 Thunderbolt was also shown, as well as another locally-made film, Fred Fox, the Snake King, featuring the handling of snakes near Sydney.
+During January 1911 Thunderbolt was also shown, as well as another locally made film, Fred Fox, the Snake King, featuring the handling of snakes near Sydney.
 Later that month Southern Cross Pictures introduced new material, described as a "series of historical, dramatic, and humorous moving pictures".
 Films shown in mid-January included titles such as A Little Child Shall Lead Them and A Romance of the Rockies.
 In March 1911, "in addition to the usual instalment" of motion pictures, the Southern Cross Picture Palace included sheep shearing exhibitions and contests "between shearers who have the reputation of being 'ringers'".

 The Miner's Gift

 A comment in an interview given by Jack Gavin in 1923 suggests Forsyth may have travelled overseas in 1911 after Moonlite was made and being shown around the country: "Forsyth, having made considerable money, went on a world's tour".
 If so, he had returned by about November 1911 to produce another film.

 The Miner's Gift was probably filmed in about November 1911; it was being shown at the Hippodrome cinema in Newtown from 11 to 13 December 1911.
 The Miner's Gift was a film of three thousand feet length with the subtitle The Fight for Fortune, described as "The Australian Mining Drama".
 It was shown in late December 1911 at Herbert's Pictures at Islington in Newcastle.
-It was shown at the Pictoria cinema in Maitland on Saturday, 30 December 1911.
-The film was presented with "a special lecturer" in attendance.
+It was shown at the Pictoria cinema in Maitland on 30 December 1911..
+The film was presented with a special lecturer in attendance.

 An article about the screening of the film at Benalla in late May 1915 described the plot as incorporating "love, robbery, and an apparent murder by a tribe of blacks, culminating in the burning of a bush home and the rescue therefrom of a digger's sweetheart and a Chinaman".

 On 18 December 1911 a notice was published in The Age newspaper announcing that H. A. Forsyth of the Southern Cross Film Company had arrived in Melbourne "with the company's latest production", the film The Miner's Gift.
 The advertisement recommended: "Showmen, get busy and book this money getter".